ZuenokHanna/js-projects/README.md

-This is a test-project with native js (modal component, options: search/delete card product)
+This is a test-project with native js (modal component, options: search/delete card product).
+Also used sass, bootstrap, gulp.